MuseTag/musetag.github.io/quickstart.md

 @@(London) @@(1881-03-04)

-I had just returned from @@Afghanistan when I met @@(Holmes).PROFESSION[consulting detective] through a mutual acquaintance.
-He was looking for someone to share his lodgings at @@(221B_Baker_Street).TYPE[comfortable apartment].
+I had just returned from @@Afghanistan when I met a @@(Holmes).PROFESSION[consulting detective] through a mutual acquaintance.
+He was looking for someone to share his lodgings at a @@(221B_Baker_Street).Place[comfortable apartment].

-"You have been in Afghanistan, I perceive," were his first words to me, leaving me quite astonished at his insight.
+"You have been in @@Afghanistan.Place, I perceive," were his first words to me, leaving me quite astonished at his insight.
 ```

 **Result for readers:**